telerik/blazor-docs/components/grid/columns/bound.md

 * `Title` - the text that is rendered in the column header.
 See the Notes below for its behavior.
 * `DisplayFormat` - the C# format string that is used to render the field value in the cell when the grid is in display mode.
 Read more in the [Column Display Format]({%slug grid-columns-displayformat%}) article.
-* `TextAlign` - specifies the horizontal alignment of the cell text.
+* `TextAlign` - specifies the horizontal alignment of the **data** cells.
 For example, you can use this property to right-align numeric columns.
 The property accepts `ColumnTextAlign` enum values (`Left`, `Right` or `Center`).
 If not set, the text alignment will depend on existing styles on the page, default browser behavior and the text direction.
+Header cell alignment requires a different approach with `HeaderClass` and [custom CSS]({%slug themes-override%}) - see [Center Grid column header text]({%slug grid-kb-center-column-header-content%}).
 * `OnCellRender` - an event that fires upon the rendering of the Grids columns.
 For more information read the columns [events]({%slug grid-column-events%}#oncellrender) article.
 * `Reorderable` - (defaults to `true`) - whether the user can [drag to reorder]({%slug components/grid/columns/reorder%}) this column.
 * `Resizable` - (defaults to `true`) - whether the user can [resize]({%slug components/grid/columns/resize%}) this column.